 - 1 Pkg Yeast (or teaspoon, if you use something other than the packets)

-1 Tablespoon Honey (or sugar, if you prefer)
+- 1 Tablespoon Honey (or sugar, if you prefer)

-1 Tablespoon Butter (shortening, whatever you prefer to use)
+- 1 Tablespoon Butter (shortening, whatever you prefer to use)

-1 Teaspoon Salt
+- 1 Teaspoon Salt

-Karen mixes the water, honey and yeast and lets it sit for a bit in a warm place before adding the egg, salt and butter and starting to mix in the flour.
+Mix the water, honey and yeast and let it sit for a bit in a warm place before adding the egg, salt and butter and starting to mix in the flour.
 We always mix it, knead it until it feels right, let it rise in the mixing bowl, punch it down and knead a bit just to get the air out of it, form it into loaves or rolls, let it rise again and bake it.

 For anyone with any bread baking experience at all, this is probably the simplest recipe you’ll ever find and it works perfectly every time.